JackJack3231/V0-Auxiliary-Fan/README.md

 ### Shroud Clearance

-If you have LEDs or a Camera mounted to the underside of the Y-axis extrusions these will likely collide with the fanshroud so you might need to move the LEDs to the top.
+If you have LEDs or a Camera mounted to the underside of the Y-axis extrusions these will likely collide with the fanshroud, so you might need to move the LEDs to the top.

 ## BOM